lorint/brick/README.md

 routes, and instead of being some big pile of raw scaffolded files, they exist just in RAM.
 The beauty of this is that if you make database changes such as adding new tables or columns, basic functionality is immediately available without having to add any code.
-General behaviour around things like if lists remain read-only, or if editing is enabled then the way in which to render -- either inline or via a pop-up modal -- can be established.
-More refined behaviour can be applied on a model-by-model basis.
+General behaviour around things like having lists be read-only, or when editing is enabled then rules about how to render the layout -- either inline or via a pop-up modal -- can be established.
+More refined behaviour and overrides for the defaults can be applied on a model-by-model basis.

 | ![sample look at sales data](./docs/erd3.png) |
 |-|

-You can use The Brick in several ways -- from taking a quick peek inside an existing data set, with full ability to navigate across associations -- to easily updating and creating data, exporting tables or views out to CSV or Google Sheets, importing sets of data -- creating a minimally-scaffolded application one file at a time, experimenting with various data layouts to see how functional a given database design will be -- and more.
+You can use The Brick in several ways -- from taking a quick peek inside an existing data set, with full ability to navigate across associations -- to easily updating and creating data, exporting tables or views out to CSV or Google Sheets -- to importing sets of data, even when each row targets multiple destination tables -- to creating a minimally-scaffolded application one file at a time -- to experimenting with various data layouts, seeing how functional a given database design will be -- and more.

 Probably want to pop some corn and have **VOLUME UP** (on the player's slider below) for this video walkthrough: